jonhadfield/jonhadfield.github.io/index.md

 ---

+# Spurs News

+To proceed with summarizing news articles related to technology, could you please upload the file containing the information?

 # News

-It seems that no news articles have been uploaded yet.
-Please upload the news articles you would like me to summarize so that I can proceed with creating the summaries based on the content provided.
-Thank you!
+I can provide concise and structured summaries of news articles by theme.
+Please go ahead and upload the articles you'd like me to summarize.

 # Tech News

-It seems that no relevant documents have been uploaded to provide summaries on US economy growth projections and inflation trends in the USA.
-If you have specific articles or information related to these topics, please upload them so I can generate the summaries for you.

-# Spurs News

-It seems that no articles on financial markets have been uploaded.
-Please upload the relevant articles so I can provide the summaries for you.
+It seems no files have been uploaded yet.
+Please upload the documents containing the news articles you would like summarized so I can proceed with creating the summaries based on the themes you provide.